rossclark-24/pizzabox-web/README.md

 + .NET Core - C#
 + .NET Core - EF + SQL
 + .NET Core - xUnit
++ ASP.NET Core - MVC

 ## timelines

-- code-freeze on Apr-26 at 11.59p Central
+- code-freeze on May-10 at 11.59p Central
-- presentation on Apr-28 starting at 9.30a Central
+- presentation on May-11 starting at 1.00p Central
 - try to implement as many requirements as you can (don't push to get all done)
-- should be an mvp (minimum viable product) status (20 hours)
-  - able to at least place an order with 1 pizza
-  - able to at least have 10 total validation unit tests for Customer, Order, Pizza, Store
-  - able to save a placed order including customer info, pizza info, store info

 > the goal is to try to complete as many reqs as you can in the time alloted. :)